magento/devdocs/src/_includes/graphql/customer-orders-output.md

 Attribute | Data type | Description
 --- | --- | ---
-`number` | FilterEqualTypeInput | Filter orders by order numbers
+`number` | FilterStringTypeInput | Filter orders by order number

-#### FilterEqualTypeInput attributes
+#### FilterStringTypeInput attributes

+The `FilterStringTypeInput` object defines a filter for an input string.

 Attribute | Data type | Description
 --- | --- | ---
-`eq` | String | Use this attribute to exactly match the specified string.
+`eq` | String | Filters items that are exactly the same as the specified string.
 For example, to filter on a specific order number, specify a value like `5`
-`in` | [String] | Use this attribute to filter on an array of values.
+`in` | [String] | Filters items that are exactly the same as entries specified in an array of strings.
 For example, to filter on order number 4, 5, and 6, specify a value of `["4", "5", "6"]`
+`match` | String | Defines a filter that performs a fuzzy search on the specified string.
+For example, if you specify a value of `20`, the query returns all order IDs that contain the string `20`

 ### orders output attributes (CustomerOrders) {#customerOrders}